chazzly/knife-verschart/README.md

 Version numbers in the Latest column in teal are frozen Version numbers in the PRODUCTION Environment(s) which are NOT frozen will be red.
+Version numbers which are different from the Latest, will be in blue Requested Environment order is ["Sandbox", "Dev", "Dev2", "IT", "Staging", "PRODUCTION"]

 Cookbooks                          Latest      Sandbox   Dev       IT        Staging   PRODUCTION